habmin/my-obsidian-setup/Henry's Notes/_templates/Daily Notes/Daily Template.md

 -
 ## :LiGoal: Goals
 *What do you plan to do today?*
 -
+## :LiConstruction: Blockers
+*Any blockers that you came across or anticipate?*
+-
 ## :LiHandshake: Thanks
 *Anyone or anything you want to give kudos to?*